websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/elasticsearch-connector-settings.md

 **Log Exceptions Only, `logExceptionsOnly="true"`** \
 A boolean setting that, when set to true, only logs exceptions from Elasticsearch, and does not re-throw them.

-**Track Total Hits, `trackTotalHits="true"** \
-If enabled, hits are accurately counted when there are more than 10,000 results for a search.
-Leaving this enabled may have an impact on performance when there is a large number of hits for a search.

 #### Configuring the Development Mode Server